0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Next is a batteries-included, WASM-based backend web-framework.
 Based on Axum and Hyper, but with the isolation and built-in containerisation of webassembly.

-Wasm is the lightest container format we have, and we're starting to see it used more and more on the server, as shuttle are doing here.
+Wasm is the lightest container format we have, and we're starting to see it used more and more on the server, as shuttle are doing here, as a replacement for Docker.

 Shuttle Next is available for very pre-alpha testing and feedback, at the moment the only resource available is an http stream to and from your project.